History Files

 The Carnutes make their own situation worse by attacking the now leaderless and defenceless Bituriges Cubi, whom Caesar aids.
 As a reminder of their part in the rebellion, the Carnutes town of Cenabum is left in ruins and the location is garrisoned by two Roman legions.

-Vercingetorix is imprisoned in the Tullianum in Rome for five years and Gaul falls to the republic.
+Vercingetorix is imprisoned for five years in the Tullianum in Rome and Gaul falls to the republic.
 After the surrender of Alesia, Commius of the Atrebates returns north and joins Correus of the Bellovaci.
 The two men command the last major Gallic army to directly oppose Caesar, and for some time they manage to hold off the Romans until defeat finally ends their resistance.

 With this action, all of Gaul has been brought under Roman domination, and the history of its population of Celts and Aquitani is tied to that of the emerging Roman empire.